Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 ## About The code

 This sample shows how to use the OpenID Connect ASP.NET Core middleware to sign in users from a single Azure AD B2C tenant.
-The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Azure AD tenant where the app is registered.
+The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Azure AD B2C tenant where the app is registered.
 These values are  read from the `appsettings.json` file.
 The middleware takes care of:

-- Downloading the Azure AD metadata, finding the signing keys, and finding the issuer name for the tenant.
+- Requesting OpenID Connect sign-in using the policy from the `appsettings.json` file.
 - Processing OpenID Connect sign-in responses by validating the signature and issuer in an incoming JWT, extracting the user's claims, and putting the claims in `ClaimsPrincipal.Current`.
 - Integrating with the session cookie ASP.NET Core middleware to establish a session for the user.